 - the applicability of the Stark Law and the Anti-Kickback Statute, civil monetary penalty laws, corporate practice of medicine doctrines, and antitrust laws

 - Assisting health care providers and payers in transactional work associated with value-based purchasing arrangements

 - Advising clients on the numerous health, employee benefit, and labor laws applicable in the accountable care and value-based context

-- Assisting employers with documenting benefit design
+- Helping employers document benefit design